Irene Hirano

-Irene Hirano Inouye (née Yasutake; October 7, 1948 – April 7, 2020) was the founding President of the U.S.-Japan Council, a position she held ever since she helped create the organization in 2009 until her death.
+Irene Hirano Inouye (née Yasutake; October 7, 1948 – April 7, 2020) was an American business executive who was the founding President of the U.S.-Japan Council, a position she held ever since she helped create the organization in 2009 until her death.
 Hirano Inouye focused on building positive relations between the United States and Japan, and was also a leader in philanthropy, community engagement, and advancing social causes.
-She served on a number of prominent non-profit boards, and was chair of the Ford Foundation's board of trustees.
+She served on a number of prominent non-profit boards and was chair of the Ford Foundation's board of trustees.
 She previously served as president and founding chief executive officer of the Japanese American National Museum in Los Angeles from 1988 to 2008, which is affiliated with the Smithsonian Institution.

 Career

 Early non-profit career

 Hirano dedicated her professional life to non-profit work supporting a number of important communities.
 She started her work in the field of public administration as the Executive Director of the T.H.E.
 Clinic, a non-profit community health facility for low and moderate income women and families.
 She worked at the clinic for thirteen years, during which time she discovered that there was a need for the public to understand the differences in the needs of people based on gender and cultural backgrounds.